Keep Your Electrical Service Panel Working

 Most homeowners have never experienced an alarming electrical malfunction, but when they do, it may be too late.
 In our experience with Raleigh area homeowners, an electrical safety inspection often surprises them after discovering multiple conditions that are shock hazards and/or fire hazards.
 One example is the 1960s and 1970s era homes that have aluminum wiring.

 When it comes to older homes, there is nobody better than Wiretech Company to handle your electrical repairs and upgrades.
+Wiretech Company is a leading provider of electrical inspection Raleigh NC.
 Give yourself peace of mind that your electrical system is safe and secure by checking out the information on this page, then giving us a call.

 What Is a Home Electrical Safety Inspection?